Thermarest X-Lite vs. Nemo Tensor

 Most inflatable pads are highly water-resistant if not waterproof.
 I’ve floated in puddles on occasion when I made bad tent setup choices.

 Average Hiker purchased these sleeping pads to review.
 When you buy through links on this website, I receive a small commission at no additional cost to you.
-If you have found this review helpful, please consider purchasing one of these sleeping pads through the links above.
-This helps support this website.
-I appreciate it – thank you
+If you have find this review helpful, please consider purchasing one of these sleeping pads through the links above.
+I appreciate the support – thank you